reactioncommerce/reaction-hydra/.reaction/project-hooks/README.md

 This directory contains project hooks for the Reaction development environment.
-They are invoked from the reaction-next build tools which operate across all projects to aid with orchestration.
+They are invoked from the [reaction-platform][reaction-platform] build tools which operate across all projects to aid with orchestration in the local development environment.

 These hooks provide means for developers of an application to ensure that the application configure itself without higher-level coordination outside of the